 So how do you figure out where you’re losing air?

-Start outside and check the foundation for cracks and gaps, electrical outlets, and water faucets.
-Inside, you can stand by windows and doors and feel drafts with your hand, but it’s better if you can ‘see’ the air leaks.
+Stand by windows and doors and feel drafts with your hand, but it’s better if you can ‘see’ the air leaks.
 You can invest in a professional smoke pencil (around $35) or even a Wizard Stick, a science toy that produces fog (around $25).
 A thin stream of smoke or fog directed toward the window frame makes it easy to spot where the air — and your money — is going.

 Make a list of where the leaks are and check out Energy Star’s tips on locating air leaks for additional techniques.